Conditional Operator in Java

 Topics Covered

-Conditional Operators are used in making decisions in programming just as we make decisions in real life.
+Conditional operators are used in programming just as we make decisions in real life.
 It controls the flow of the program and produces outcomes based on the provided conditions.
-There are three types of Conditional Operators called as Conditional AND, Conditional OR and Ternary Operator.
+There are three types of Conditional Operators: Conditional AND, Conditional OR and Ternary Operator.
 Let's dig and find out how and when these conditional operators are used in java.

 Introduction to Conditional Operator in Java

-Suppose you are given a number of regular polygons, you need to categorize it into its types.
-Three sided polygon into a triangle, four sided into a quadrilateral and so on.
-How do we execute these conditions and obtain correct output.
+Suppose you are given a number of regular polygons; you need to categorize them into their types.
+Three-sided polygon into a triangle, four-sided into a quadrilateral and so on.
+How do we execute these conditions and obtain the correct output?
 Here comes the role of Conditional Operators in Java.

 Conditional Operators in Java are used to work on conditions.
 It is a unique operator used in place of 'If-else' statements.
 They make complex code much easy to write and understand.
 How? you ask!
 Let's dive in and and find out.